recumbent/fsharp-isolated/README.md

 # Functions using dotNET 5.0

-Simplest possible test of using F#
+Simplest possible test of using F# - _*n.b.
+THIS DOES NOT WORK (at time of commit)* - code is the least needed to demonstrate that it doesn't_

 Following the CLI instructions from [Develop and publish .NET 5 functions using Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-developer-howtos?pivots=development-environment-cli&tabs=browser)